isomerpages/moe-fernvalepri/_our-departments/Information and Communication Technology.md

 * **Development of Critical and Creative Thinking:** A key component involves guiding students to independently evaluate the reliability of online sources.

-* En**hanced Communication and Collaboration:** By leveraging diverse digital platforms, students are enabled to communicate their ideas with clarity and connect meaningfully with their peers, fostering a collaborative learning atmosphere and promoting a deeper understanding of subject matter.
+* **Enhanced Communication and Collaboration:** By leveraging diverse digital platforms, students are enabled to communicate their ideas with clarity and connect meaningfully with their peers, fostering a collaborative learning atmosphere and promoting a deeper understanding of subject matter.

 * **Cultivation of Digital Citizenship:** Crucially, our students receive education on positive online behaviors and develop an awareness of how to protect themselves in the digital space.